dataspecer/ds-wdoi/source/preprocessing/README.md

 - Before running the scripts, read the instructions and preferably comments for each of the phases in `phases` folder.
 - The the pipeline also assumes there is an Elastic Search service running, that is later used by the API service.
-  - Read 6. phase information below about usage.
+- Read at the end how to run in development and containerization.

 ### Requirements